shunnkou/perry-bot/docs/usage.rst

 Edit a habit
 ^^^^^^^^^^^^

-| If you've made a mistake while creating a habit or just want to edit a habit, use the ``-e`` or ``--edit`` option
+| To edit a habit, use the ``-e`` or ``--edit`` option with the target to edit
-  as the target to edit - ``Name``, ``Frequency``, or ``"Start date"``, the name or index of the original habit, along with the ``-a`` or ``--add`` option to specify the new name.
+  - ``name``, ``frequency``, or ``start date``, and the name or index of the original habit, separated by a comma.

-| To change the name of a habit, remember to add the name or index of the original habit:
+To change the name of a habit, remember to add the name or number of the original habit with ``-a``:

 .. code-block::

-    $ perry-bot habit -e name "Water plants" -a "Water plants!!!"
+    $ perry-bot habit -e "name,Water plants!!!" -a "Water plants"

 To change the frequency of a habit to weekly:

 .. code-block::

-    $ perry-bot habit -e frequency -f weekly "Water plants!!!"
+    $ perry-bot habit -e "frequency,Water plants!!!" -f weekly

 To change the start date of a habit:

 .. code-block::

-    $ perry-bot habit -e "start date" -sd 2021-02-14 "Water plants!!!"
+    $ perry-bot habit -e "start date,Water plants!!!" -sd 2021-02-14